 Researching users can be done in many ways:

 - Asking existing customers for feedback

-- Surveying existing customers or visitors to the site
+- Surveying existing customers or visitors to the website

-- If you do not have an existing site, undertaking market research to understand the audience.
+- If you do not have an existing website, undertaking market research to understand the audience.

-It is likely that you will have more than one user group visiting the site.
+It is likely that you will have more than one user group visiting the website.
 Think about: